Introduction / History

 What are Their Beliefs?

 The Tipera are nominally Hindu but are animists in practice, believing that non-human objects have spirits.
 They also have a number of shamanistic practices, which are based on the belief in a world of unseen gods and demons.
 They worship various gods of nature, such as those of fire, water, and the forest.
 They believe shamans (priests), called ojhas, have great influence with the spirits of nature.
-The Tipera are extremely superstitious, believing that it is bad luck for a kite to land on a roof, for a crow to caw on a roof, or to build a house where another has burned down.
+The Tipera believe that it is bad luck for a kite to land on a roof, for a crow to caw on a roof, or to build a house where another has burned down.

 What are Their Needs?